sorachan/skip-bo/README.md

 if you're using gunicorn as the web server, you can use my config:

-gunicorn --worker-class eventlet -w 1 app:app --bind 0.0.0.0:12345

-# how to install

-just clone the repo and run the app using the web server of your choice.

-if you're using gunicorn as the web server, you can use my config:

     gunicorn --worker-class eventlet -w 1 app:app --bind 0.0.0.0:8000

 (note that you need to `pip install` gunicorn and eventlet.)